nadment/pdi-standardize-plugin/README.md

 # Overview #

-This plugin provide PDI step to standardize phone number, url an mail address from a set of fields.
+This plugin provide PDI step to standardize phone number, url or email address from a set of fields.

 # System Requirements #